Tech-at-DU/React-Redux-Timers-Tutorial/P08-Keeping-Time/readme.md

   ...
 ```

 Here you added a new action "update" and reducer function.
-This function loops over all of the timers in the list (`state.value`) and updates the time of each timer whose `isRunning` iis true.
+This function loops over all of the timers in the list (`state.value`) and updates the time of each timer whose `isRunning` is true.
 The amount added to the time is from the payload.
 You'll be supplying this in a future step.
 Imagine that this is the amount of time that has passed since the last update.

 Export the `update` action at the bottom: